szapp/FeatShare/doc/config.rst

 Features
 --------

-Here the feature specifics are set.
+Here is where the feature specifics are set.

 .. glossary::

     features.path
         The path in which the feature files are stored.
-This may be a relative path.
+This should be a relative path.
 Usually this should be empty, since the setup extracts all files to a temporary directory.
 Nevertheless, the file structure is preserved.

     features.filePattern
         This is the regex file pattern for all feature files.
 If the feature files end on .feat this setting should be